The 1992 referendum on electoral systems

 In a comment made in Parliament four days after the 1992 referendum on the voting system, acting Prime Minister Don McKinnon called the result ‘probably one of the most momentous this country has ever had.’
 Opposition Labour leader Mike Moore said of the vote, ‘The people didn’t speak on Saturday.
 They screamed.’1

 In November 2011 New Zealand held a consultative referendum that was almost an exact copy of the 1992 referendum.
 Part A asked voters whether they wanted to keep New Zealand’s MMP electoral system, while Part B asked them to choose one of four possible alternative voting systems.

 A clear majority (58%) favoured the retention of the country’s current electoral system.
 The 2011 referendum did not, therefore, result in a binding run-off constitutional referendum.
 Around 74% of registered electors voted in the 2011 referendum.

 In September 1997 a referendum asked electors if they supported a proposed compulsory retirement savings scheme.
 An overwhelming 92% of voters opposed the proposal, with 80% of registered voters taking part.

 In 2015 and 2016 New Zealand held a two-stage consultative referendum on the future of the New Zealand flag.
-In 2015 voters were asked to rank five alternative flag designs from a shortlist developed by a Flag Consideration Panel in consultation with the public.
-Then in March 2016 voters chose between the most preferred option from the first referendum and the current New Zealand flag.
-The flag that received the most votes in the second referendum would be the official flag of New Zealand.
+In 2015 voters ranked five alternative flag designs from a shortlist developed by the Flag Consideration Panel in consultation with the public.
+Then in March 2016, voters had a choice between the preferred option from the first referendum and the current New Zealand flag.
 As a result of the referendum process, the current New Zealand flag was retained.
-Around 49% of registered electors voted in the 2015 referendum and around 68% voted in the 2016 one.
+Around 49% of registered electors voted in the 2015 referendum and around 68% in the 2016 one.